raq929/intro-to-react-hooks/README.md

 ```

 ### Object destructuring
+In object destructuring, the name of the variable being assigned to must be the same as the key of the object.

 ```javascript
 const fruitCounts = { apples: 2, bananas: 10 }
 const { apples, bananas } = fruitCounts